 6.6.
-Continued Access to Study Vaccine After the End of the Study

-At the end of the study, participants who received placebo may be offered the Ad26.COV2.S study vaccine at no cost when the vaccine has been shown to be safe and efficacious, and preferably also after the duration of protection has been determined.
+Continued Access to Study Vaccine After the End of the Study after the duration of protection has been determined.
 This will occur in accordance with local and national regulations and in consultation with the responsible national authorities.
 The consent form will inform all potential volunteers that this is our intent, if feasible.